Learn a Few Simple Pastry-Techniques When Working with Dough

 To avoid pastry sticking to your rolling pin, invest in a

 cotton sleeve that fits over your pin.
-A pastry cloth can be
+A pastry-cloth can be

 Add a bit of water to your dough if it breaks up when rolling.

 It could be too dry.
-If the dough is too cold, the edges will crack
+If the dough is too cold, the edges will crack and you don't want that either.
+Let it warm a little.
+But again, not too much either.
+You want the fats to stay in a solid form.

-adding the filling.
-Use beaten egg to seal the top crust if this is a
+To avoid a soggy crust, partially pre-bake the crust first before adding the filling.
+Use beaten egg to seal the top crust if this is a 2 crust pie.
+You can brush the bottom of the pie with beaten egg also but do it sparingly.

-baking at 425F and then reduce the heat.
-The filling will cook, but
+To ensure a nicely browned bottom crust, begin baking at 425F and then reduce the heat.
+The filling will cook but the crust will not burn.

 If you have to pre-bake your crust, you want to avoid shrinkage.

-sprinkle a little additional cornstarch or flour over the mixture before
+Sprinkle a little additional cornstarch or flour over the mixture before you put on your lattice or top crust.

-color, brush the top with beaten egg or milk and before you poke holes in
+Some pie crusts are too white or colorless.
+To ensure a nice golden color, brush the top with beaten egg or milk and before you poke holes in the top for the steam to escape.

-but unfortunately can prevent browning as well.
-Add some sugar to your dry
+Vinegar in pastry promotes a tender crust, but unfortunately can prevent browning as well.
+Add some sugar to your dry ingredients to counteract this vinegar effect.

 To avoid crust edges burning, I put strips of foil around the pie.

-Take the foil off toward the end of the baking process, and the edges should
+Take the foil off toward the end of the baking process, and the edges should turn a lovely golden color.

 Do you have a huge space between your top crust and filling?

-the crust hardened and stayed where it was, or the fruit may have been piled too
+This would mean that the fruit cooked down too much.
+As the volume decreased, the crust hardened and stayed where it was, or the fruit may have been piled too high to begin with before baking.

+Try cooking the filling down a bit in a saucepan first (with all spices etc.) and let it lose some of the volume.
 It will thicken in the process too.
 Fill the crust, cover and bake as usual.

-itself to catch filling that bubbles over and avoid making a mess of your
+Always have a cookie sheet underneath your middle rack or under the pie itself to catch filling that bubbles over and avoid making a mess of your oven.

 Finally, you can freeze your rhubarb pie raw or baked.

 To bake a frozen pie, don't defrost it first.
-Bake it frozen either as per
+Bake it frozen either as per directions or for 45 - 50 minutes at 400F.
+Don't forget to poke holes with a fork to allow for the steam to get out.

-Thaw a baked frozen pie for 30 or 40 minutes, and then bake at 350F for
+Thaw a baked frozen pie for 30 or 40 minutes, and then bake at 350F for 40 minutes or at least until completely heated through.

 Have a look at the videos to reinforce some of these pastry-techniques.
 They are very simple and to the point.